fpco/haskell.fpcomplete.com/tutorials/package-vector.md

+---
-# Efficient Packed-Memory Data Representations
+title: Efficient Packed-Memory Data Representations
+---

 The de facto standard package in the Haskell ecosystem for integer-indexed array data is the [vector package](http://www.stackage.org/package/vector).